 This office will accept the signature of an attorney if a copy of an agreement, signed by the applicant is submitted with the application.

 A Trademark is any word, name, symbol, or device, or any combination thereof, used to identify and distringuish a good or product from those manufactured or sold by others.

 A Service Mark is any word, name, symbol, or device, or any combination thereof, used to identify and distinguish services from those services provided by others.

-The registration is active for five years.
-At the end of five years, the mark may be renewed for another five years.
-The mark may be renewed every five years as long as the mark is in continual use.
+A Trademark or Service Mark registration is active for five (5) years from the date the mark was filed with the California Secretary of State's office.
+Within six (6) months of expiration of the five (5) years, the mark may be renewed for another five (5) years.
+The mark may be renewed every five (5) years as long as the mark is in continual use.

 Registration in and of itself does not guarantee exclusive ownership of a mark.
 To ensure that all issues are considered and addressed appropriately, you should consult with private legal counsel.